christisarv/tropical-storm-classification-project/README.md

 ### Technical Recommendation/Future Work

-If there is further work on this project, I would recommend continuing to engineer features of the model in order to improve the R2 score and decrease error.
-Although I didn't detect any interactions, I would recommend looking more into how the features interact and relate to each other.
+If there is further work on this project, I would recommend continuing to tune the decision tree with the main goal of increasing the accuracy of predictions against true negatives, which is where most of the error is coming from.

 To make the model more generalizable, it would also be interesting to include data from multiple markets to see what trends are local vs specific to this market and potentially build multiple models to show the differences.

 ## Conclusions